 Enhanced Scrapie Surveillance

 Alberta Lamb Producers worked with the provincial government for a number of years in developing scrapie surveillance programs to provide international import and export opportunities for producers.
-Read more about the Alberta surveillance programs.
+Read more about the Alberta surveillance programs at the CFIA website.

 The SFCP National Standards were developed by the Canadian Food Inspection Agency (CFIA), in collaboration with the sheep industry, as the basis for Canada’s on-farm, voluntary scrapie control program.
 It is intended to be a long-term, internationally recognized flock/herd scrapie control program for the sheep and goat industries.
 This program is unique as a CFIA approved disease control strategy.
 The CFIA only provides a guiding hand in ensuring that the program retains key requirements to meet international standards.
 The day-to-day management and verification is placed in the hands of industry.